cbohnert67/cbohnert67/README.md

 - 📫 How to reach me: **cbohnert.datascience@gmail.com**

-- ⚡ Fun fact: **I enjoy listening to music while walking in the city when I'm not coding.**
+- ⚡ Fun fact: **When I'm not coding, I enjoy listening to music while walking in the city.**

 <h3 align="center">Skills:</h3>